johnwbyrd/pennyworth/doc/architecture.md

 - **OpenAI API Compatibility**: All endpoints and request/response formats match OpenAI's API, enabling drop-in use with existing clients.
 - **Multi-LLM Support**: LiteLLM routes requests to AWS Bedrock, OpenAI, or other providers based on configuration.
 - **Serverless/Zero-Cost-At-Rest**: No compute costs when idle; all resources are on-demand.
-- **Simple Auth**: API key authentication (managed by DynamoDB and the CLI tool; do not use LiteLLM's built-in key management).
+- **Simple Auth**: API key authentication (managed by Cognito custom attributes and the REST API; do not use LiteLLM's built-in key management).

 ## Handling Long-Running and Large Requests